GOVERNMENT FUNDING

 Montreal-based Polystyvert, which specializes in recycling technologies and the circular economy of styrenic plastics (polystyrene and ABS), announced the closing of the first tranche of Series B funding for more than $16 million.
 Dutch venture capital firm Infinity Recycling led the round, followed by SWEN Blue Ocean, and Earth Foundry, an existing shareholder.
 Polystyvert said the investment represents another step towards construction of its first commercial plant in Quebec dedicated to recycling highly contaminated polystyrene waste, diverting it from landfills and creating premium materials that can replace virgin plastics.
 Polystyvert

-Toronto-headquartered OMERS Ventures pension fund was among the investors in Netherlands-headquartered Medal.tv’s $13-million fundraising, a deal that values the video game-clipping company at $333 million.
+Toronto-headquartered OMERS Ventures pension fund was among the investors in Netherlands-headquartered Medal.tv’s $13-million fundraising, which valued the video games-clipping company at $333 million.
 Other investors included Horizons Ventures, Peak6 and Arcadia Investment Partners.
 Medal also unveiled Highlight, a new cross-platform desktop app that acts as a contextual AI assistant for users.
 The app captures the content on your screen and lets you ask questions to a large language model based on that context.
 The company is also building an open platform for developers to deploy their own apps on the Highlight platform.
 TechCrunch

 Toronto-based Clutch Business Technologies Inc., which specializes in online sales of pre-owned vehicles, received a $10-million investment from Quebec City-based iA Financial Group, an insurance and wealth management provider.
 Founded in 2017, Clutch in 2023 posted sales of more than 8,000 used vehicles through its online platform, making it one of Canada’s largest retailers of used vehicles. iA Financial Group said this investment enables it to develop its expertise in selling products on an entirely online basis. iA’s offerings will be integrated into Clutch’s platform, allowing customers to purchase a vehicle and select certain types of insurance and warranty coverage in a single transaction. iA Financial Group